 Paonta Sahib: Founded by Sikh Guru, Guru Gobind Singh, Paonta Sahib is one of the major industrial towns in Himachal Pradesh.
 It is a significant place of worship for Sikhs, hosting a great Gurdwara, named Gurudwara Paonta Sahib which is situated on the banks of the Yamuna River.

 The other places of interest are the Renuka Lake, Jagannath Temple, Lakshmi Narayan Temple, Giri Nagar, and a number of other lakes and temples.

 Nahan is a city of traditions.
-The city commemorates some popular festivals to celebrate the ending season of Monsoons and includes a number of pilgrimages.
-Among these some popular pilgrimages are the pilgrimage of Moni- Mahesh which is located at Chamba valley of Himachal Pradesh.
+The city commemorates some popular festivals to celebrate the ending season of monsoon and includes a number of pilgrimages.
+Among these some popular ones are the pilgrimage of Moni- Mahesh which is located at Chamba valley of Himachal Pradesh.
 This area further includes some more prominent places like the village of Malan, whose inhabitants are the followers of Lord Shiva.
 Instead of worshipping the idols this community believes in different rock formations and places their offerings in the open air.

 The community of Nahan celebrates some uncommon festivals like Vaaman Dwadshi, when 52 cult images of Gods are carried in procession to the Jagannath Temple, where they are floated ceremoniously in a pool and are restored at midnight to their niches.
 It is celebrated towards the end of monsoon.
 Then there is the Gugga Peer Festival, which is dedicated to Gugga- a folk deity of Rajasthan.
 This festival is celebrated to mark the honour of Gogaji or Gugga.